gjdury/eCOMET/index.md

 [![GitHub stars](https://img.shields.io/github/stars/phytoecia/eCOMET)](https://github.com/phytoecia/eCOMET/stargazers)
 <!-- badges: end -->

 **eCOMET** is an R package for processing and analyzing mass spectrometry–based metabolomics data in ecological and evolutionary contexts.
-It establishes a standardized pipeline that integrates MS1 feature–abundance tables with MS2 spectral similarity to generate common data products, including principal component analyses (PCA), chemical dendrograms where tips represent compounds, principal coordinates analyses (PCoA), and differential expression analyses.
+It establishes a standardized pipeline that integrates MS1 feature–abundance tables with MS2 spectral similarity to generate common data products, including principal component analyses (PCA), chemical dendrograms where tips represent compounds, principal coordinates analyses (PCoA), and differential accumulation analyses.
 Unlike existing metabolomics toolkits that focus primarily on biomedical or cheminformatics applications, ecomet is designed explicitly for ecometabolomics.
 It emphasizes workflows that link metabolomic variation to ecological data, making it easier to move from raw mass spectrometry files to reproducible, comparative analyses of plant chemical diversity.

 ---